nicolasessisbreton/fython/docs/language_reference/operator.rst

 Operator
 --------

-Fython has the augmented assignment operators and the logical operator of Python
+Fython has the augmented assignment operators, the logical operator, the bitwise operators, and the pointer operator.

 .. code-block:: fython